iterative/mlem.ai/content/docs/user-guide/remote-objects.md

 ## Listing objects

-You can list MLEM objects inside a remote MLEM projects (Git repo) with `mlem list`.
+You can list MLEM objects inside a remote MLEM project in a Git repo with `mlem list`.
 There's no need to clone the repo.

 ```cli